 1. Scaling down your usual tools and supplies

 While water colours and pencils might not take much room when you travel, they might still not be the best choice for you if they are not your favoured medium.
 So, it would make more sense to bring along with you whatever medium you prefer and scale that down.
-For example, if charcoal is your preferred choice, then by all means, carry it along with a sketchbook as big as you can carry, a paintbrush and gesso.
+For example, if charcoal is your preferred choice, then carry it along with a sketchbook as big as you can carry, a paintbrush, and gesso.
 Carry baby wipes and tape to support your work.

 2. Immerse fully in the scenery